AbhiShake1/json_renderer/README.md

 ## how does it work?

-to begin with, you initialize the library and pass in the colors, components and other configurations.
+to begin with, you initialize the library and pass in the colors, components (AKA plugins) and other configurations.

 ```dart
 JsonRenderer.init(